SajjadAemmi/Kafshe-Namayesh/readme.md

 # Kafshe Namayesh

-Welcome to the repository for Kafshe Namayesh, an online shoe store crafted with Django.
+Welcome to the repository for Kafshe Namayesh, an online shoe shop crafted with Django.
 This project aims to provide a seamless and intuitive shopping experience for all kinds of footwear enthusiasts.
 Whether you're searching for the latest sneakers or classic formal shoes, Kafshe Namayesh is your go-to online destination.

 ## Features